Skip to content

 The type of cursor of the DataTable.

-fixed_columns class-attribute instance-attribute
+fixed_columns instance-attribute class-attribute

 fixed_columns = fixed_columns